niroku

 The portable web

 We focus on the portable web so people can use and learn Smart Maps in constrained or unstable environments.
-Our goal is to make technologies used by full‑scale web map servers run smoothly on single‑board computers (SBCs) such as the Raspberry Pi 4B.
+Our goal is to make the technologies used by full‑scale web map servers run smoothly on single‑board computers (SBCs) such as the Raspberry Pi 4B.

 We value the command‑line interface (CLI) and embrace Unix and web cultures.